zicklag/docs-1/docs/getting-started/support.md

+---
+description: How to get support for your Directus project.
+readTime: 12 minutes
+---

 # Help & Support

 > Directus is offered completely free and open-source for anyone wishing to self-host the platform.
 If you have